Constructing fold maps by surgery operations and their Reeb spaces: Introduction and fundamental notation and terminologies

-Next, we explain isomorphisms between (co)homology and homotopy groups of manifolds admitting stable fold maps such that the inverse images of regular values are disjoint unions of spheres and those groups of their Reeb spaces, which were (partially) discussed in \cite{saekisuzuoka}, \cite{kitazawa2} and \cite{kitazawa3}.
-By combining obtained results on (co)homology groups of Reeb spaces and these relations, we observe that (co)homology groups of manifolds admitting fold maps discussed here are flexible.
+We also introduce isomorphisms between (co)homology and homotopy groups of manifolds admitting stable fold maps such that the restriction map to the singular set is an embedding or more generally, {\it simple fold maps}, which will appear in Example \ref{ex:1.4} with the definition, and that the inverse images of regular values are disjoint unions of spheres and those groups of their Reeb spaces, which were discussed in \cite{saekisuzuoka} and \cite{suzuoka} and later in \cite{kitazawa2} and \cite{kitazawa3} (Proposition \ref{prop:4}).
+As mentioned before, by an iteration of S-bubbling operations starting from a fold map satisfying the condition posed here, we always obtain a fold map satisfying this condition.

+By combining obtained results on Euler numbers and (co)homology groups of Reeb spaces and these relations, for example, we can observe that (the changes of) Euler numbers and homology groups of manifolds admitting fold maps obtained by finite iterations of normal S-bubbling operations starting from a simpler fold map satisfying the condition here must satisfy some conditions and that (the changes of) the Euler numbers and the homology groups are often also flexible.

-In this paper, for a smooth map $c$, we define the {\it singular set} of $c$ as the set consisting of all the singular points of $c$ as in the presentation of the fundamental properties of fold maps before or Proposition \ref{prop:1} and denote it by $S(c)$.
+In this paper, for a smooth map $c$, we define the {\it singular set} of $c$ as the set consisting of all singular points of $c$ as in the presentation of the fundamental properties of fold maps before or Proposition \ref{prop:1} and denote it by $S(c)$.
 For the smooth map $c$, we call $c(S(c))$ the {\it singular value set} of $c$ as in the presentation of the definition of a round fold map or Definition \ref{def:1} before.
 We call ${\mathbb{R}}^n-c(S(c))$ the {\it regular value set} of $c$.

 We also note on (homotopy) spheres.
 In this paper, an {\it almost-sphere} of dimension $k$ means a homotopy sphere given by gluing two $k$-dimensional standard closed discs together by a diffeomorphism between the boundaries.